 ) => (ds.size)

-All we did is create an options object with {} that has a field categories.
-This field expects a list of categories present in our data, and we pass in the order we want, bigger/greater first, and in decreasing order.
+This involves creating an options object with {} that has a field categories.
+This field expects a list of all the categories present in this column in ascending order.
+“Smaller” elements first.

 You can basically copy this piece of code and substitute “size” for the name of your column, and the categories list by all the different categories just like here: each in between quote marks and separated by commas.